 IX.
-Track deployment of and modify rate designs as needed
+Modify rate designs as needed

 Finally, track the deployment of the modern rate design(s) and survey the customers for feedback.
 The utility can set up social media sites and monitor the conversation, and make necessary modifications in the rate design on a regular basis.